HL7/davinci-dtr/input/pagecontent/specification.md

 This registration process **SHALL** ensure that the DTR app or Full EHR (i.e., Native App):
 * Is 'trusted' by the payer to deal with patient-identifiable data (i.e., There is a BAA, or its equivalent, in place between the Payer and the application vendor).
 * Knows the relevant endpoint to use for the payer to access the [`$questionnaire-package`](OperationDefinition-questionnaire-package.html) operation has a shared secret allowing secure access to the payer endpoint via [SMART on FHIR Backend Services](https://www.hl7.org/fhir/smart-app-launch/backend-services.html).

+Implementers of this IG **SHOULD** support the [endpoint discovery](https://build.fhir.org/ig/HL7/davinci-ehrx/endpoint-discovery.html) mechanism defined in the HRex specification to allow discovery of the endpoints used in this IG - specifically the [`$questionnaire-package`](OperationDefinition-questionnaire-package.html) operation endpoint used to retrieve the Questionnaires and associated libraries, value sets, etc. to be completed

 (Also see [Authenticating DTR client to payer API](specification.html#authenticating-dtr-client-to-payer-api))

 Even after an application has been successfully registered, payers and EHRs **SHOULD** monitor the application behavior and **MAY** suspend an application's access if it is suspected of malicious behavior.